Rytchet/flagey/README.md

 ## 🤔 Future features?

-- Multiple artists!
+- Multiple artists
-- A custom rating system!
+- A custom rating system
-- Have a way for albums to be 'equal'!
+- Have a way for albums to be 'equal'
+- Smart preload for images

 ## 👨‍💻 Available Scripts